birthed-by-the-necrophage/bbtnp-hugo-source/content/post/s02e09--epilogue.md

 <!--more-->

-It's decided that the best course of action is to sneak (on foot like lowly plebs) back to the Vat Complex and hope for another bubble car to steal.
+It's decided that the best course of action is to sneak through the gathering Eld from the Pagoda City Command Bunker back the the Vat Complex (on foot like lowly plebs) and hope for another bubble car to steal.